Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 ***

-# Miscellaneous Properties
+# Group Properties
-### removeFromGroup(obj:String, index:Int, dontDestroy:Bool = false)
+### addToGroup(group:String, tag:String, ?index:Int = -1)
-Removes an object from the group with its specified member ID
+<ins>Adds and inserts an object</ins> from the group instance variables.

-- `obj` - The specified name of the grouped instance variables; Examples: `opponentStrums`, `playerStrums`, etc.
+- `group` - The specified name of the grouped instance variables; Examples: `opponentStrums`, `playerStrums`, etc.
-- `index` - The index position of the grouped instance variables to use.
+- `tag` - The specified object tag to be inserted to the grouped instance variables.
-- `dontDestroy` - Whether if the object will be removed permanently making it unable to be re-added; Default value: `false`.
+- `index` - The index position of the grouped instance variables to be inserted to; Default value: `-1`.

-### updateHitboxFromGroup(group:String, index:Int)
-Updates the object's hitboxes with its specified member ID.
+### removeFromGroup(group:String, ?index:Int = -1, ?tag:String = null, ?destroy:Bool = true)
+<ins>Removes an object</ins> from the group instance variables.

-- `obj` - The specified name of the grouped instance variables; Examples: `opponentStrums`, `playerStrums`, etc.
+- `group` - The specified name of the grouped instance variables; Examples: `opponentStrums`, `playerStrums`, etc.
-- `index` - The index position of the grouped instance variables to use.
+- `index` - The index position of the grouped instance variables to be removed from; Default value: `-1`.
+- `tag` - The specified object tag to be removed from the grouped instance variables.
+- `destroy` - Whether the object will be permanently removed from the game, making it unable to be re-added; Default value: `true`.

 ***